 The term partition is legally defined as the process of dividing real or personal property between co-owners; it simply implies that partition results in individual ownership of the interests of each co-owner.
 More often than not, a partition deed is permitted and executed when there is discord among the co-owners and when they are not able to agree on the use, management, improvisation or disposition of the property.
-In such situations, partition is often considered as the most practical solution.
+In such situations, the partition is often considered as the most practical solution.

-Having said the above, partition is an intricate subject and one needs to know the inside out of the involved legalities before taking the plunge into it.
+Having said the above, the partition is an intricate subject and one needs to know the inside out of the involved legalities before taking the plunge into it.
 Given below is a brief insight on how to partition a property between co-owners.

 Determine if you have the right to partition

 So, you are one of the co-owners of a property that is in dispute and you want your share, but do you have the right to partition?
-In order to know, you must gather all the documents and records of the property such as title deed, tax records and maintenance records, and check with the lawyer if you can initiate a partition.
+In order to know, you must gather all the documents and records of the property such as title deed, tax records, and maintenance records, and check with the lawyer if you can initiate a partition.

 Different types of partition